Slip and Fall Accident Attorneys Serving All of New Jersey

 - Pain and suffering, loss of consortium, lost quality of life, and other non-economic damages.

 Our job is to assess the available insurance coverage, understand the full extent of your injury, and find the best path forward to get the compensation you need to rebuild your life.
 This can be a challenging process, but we’re committed to see it through.
 We use our experience to build strong cases that the insurance company can’t ignore.

 Call The Law Firm That Knows How To Get Results

 When insurance companies see that we have built a strong case, they usually agree to start talking about a settlement.
 We’re only interested in a settlement that meets your needs.
 This includes compensation for all current and future medical expenses related to your injury.
 It includes any lost wages and compensation for other damages, such as pain and suffering.
 If they won’t make a fair offer, we are always prepared to take them to court.

 Managing Partner Thomas F. Shebell, III is Board-Certified by the state Supreme Court in Civil Trial Law.
 Only 2 percent of attorneys in the state have earned this certification.
 The other attorneys in our team, including Jack Sanders and Mark Apostolou, are also Certified by the Supreme Court of New Jersey in Civil Trial Law.
 It is a difficult process that requires experience, peer references and rigorous testing but we work harder for our clients in order to serve them better.

 If you were hurt in a slip and fall or trip and fall accident, contact us to learn more about how we can help.
 We offer a free consultation with one of our personal injury attorneys.
 We’ll review the details of your case, explain your options and answer any questions that you have.
-Our offices are conveniently located in Shrewsbury and Newark.
+Our office is conveniently located in Shrewsbury.